Introduction to School Prints

 The Hepworth Wakefield commissioned three artists – Sir Michael Craig-Martin (b.1941), Laure Prouvost (b.1978) and Linder Sterling (b.1954) to create new prints.
 These were unveiled with a special display at Phillips auction house in London 16-23 January 2020.

+15 Art Ambassadors were chosen from Year 9 pupils at City Fields Academy and started exploring the importance of art.
 For the first time, we partnered with Turner Contemporary to run a pilot of School Prints in Margate supported with funding by the Art Fund.

 The Hepworth Wakefield commissioned six artists to create new prints in 2021: Hurvin Anderson (b.
 1965, Birmingham); Alvaro Barrington (b.
 1983 Caracas, Venezuela); Sir Frank Bowling OBE, RA (b.
 1934, Bartica, Essequibo, British Guiana); Lubaina Himid CBE (b.
 1954, Zanzibar, Tanzania); Claudette Johnson (b.
 1959, Manchester); and Yinka Shonibare CBE (b.
 1962, London)